 Initial invalid results were obtained for 128 of 27,682 (0.46%) doses tested in the study.
 Forty-eight (48) of the 128 doses with initial invalid results had no follow-up testing.
 Some study sites had procedures in place regarding retesting samples with invalid results while other sites did not; the valid/invalid status of these 48 doses was not resolved.
 Eighty (80) of the 128 doses were retested to resolve the initial invalid result.
 Five (5) of these 80 doses (5/27,682) continued to have invalid results upon retesting.
 Sixty-six (66) of the 80 doses had valid test results upon retest and nine (9) had valid test results at a subsequent time-point resulting in 62 invalid doses at the first testing time-point.
-Across all time-points, invalid results were obtained from 149 of 30,991 tests performed in the study for an overall invalid test results while 137 yielded at least one invalid test result sometime during the study.
+Across all time-points, invalid results were obtained from 149 of 30,991 tests performed in the study for an overall invalid test rate of 0.48%.
+Across all study time-points, 27,545 doses of the total 27,682 doses tested in the study (99.5%) yielded only valid test results while 137 yielded at least one invalid test result sometime during the study.
 Fifty-four (54) of the 137 doses with invalid results had no follow-up testing.
-Eighty-three (83) of the 137 doses were retested to resolve the invalid test result or resolve the invalid results and 78 of these 83 doses yielding valid test results.
+Eighty-three (83) of the 137 doses were retested to resolve the invalid result with only 5 doses continuing to have invalid results and 78 of these 83 doses yielding valid test results.